Cartilage, Bone & Ossification: Cartilage

 When you stand up or walk, the weight of your body is supported by the cartilagenous ends of the long bones.
 In this state your weight compresses the cartilage, literally squeezing the water out, until the force produced by the osmotic swelling is equal to the compressive force generated by your weight.

-(Fixation of cartilage usually causes some shrinkage between the cell border and the lacunar wall, so that these lacunae look more
+(Fixation of cartilage usually causes some shrinkage between the cell border and the lacunar wall, so that these lacunae look more prominent in fixed tissue.)

 This is a photograph of a section of hyaline cartilage, showing the chondrocytes trapped in lacunae in the matrix